First the Facts

 - The HPV vaccination can help prevent your risk of catching HPV and developing warts.
 It is given free of charge to certain groups of people in the UK:

-- Trans men who have sex with men under 45 years of age
+- Gay, bisexual and other men who have sex with men (GBMSM) under 45 years of age

 When Should I See a Doctor or Nurse?